otto-de/edison-microservice/README.md

 ## Setup

-Make sure you have Java 1.8 and gradle 3.x installed on your computer.
+Make sure you have Java 1.8 or later and gradle 4.x installed on your computer.

 ### Testing